faseeh-z/example-programs/libraries-and-frameworks/sfml/sfml-setup.md

 ## How to Compile the Code

 To compile the code, we use something called a `MakeFile`.
 It is a file which which has no extension, only the name `MakeFile`.
 We can define how we need our code to be compiled in the MakeFile.
-But to read and execute it, we need to install `make`.
+But to execute it, we need to install *make*.

 Installing make it the easiest with Chocolatey.
 Install Chocolatey if you do not have it installed in your system.
 To install make, open the cmd and type the command `choco install make`.

 Now, its time to create the MakeFile.
-Create a new file named `MakeFile`.
-The content may look like this.
+Create a new file named `MakeFile` and copy the following code with suitable adjustments to the paths and names.

 ```MakeFile
 # Define paths